aramelias/DAV/q1/index.md

     frameborder="0">
 </iframe>

 In Benin, all food prices rise from 2006 to 2008.
-When the prices of rice and beans increases, the prices of corn and sorghum decrease.
+When the prices of rice and beans increases, the prices of maize and sorghum decrease.

 <iframe src="/DAV/git/Tim/Graphs/Nepal.html"
     sandbox="allow-same-origin allow-scripts"